Botanical Name: Isolepis cernua aka Scirpus cernuus

 Water: Keep the soil moist or wet at all times.
 Constantly moist soil is needed to keep I. cernua healthy and thriving.
 Native to marshlands, this is one plant you can't overwater.

-Humidity: Moderate room (around 40% relative humidity).
+Humidity: Moderate room (about 40% relative humidity) or higher.

 Temperature: Average to warm room temperatures (65-80°F/18-27°C) year-round.
-If you put this tender ornamental out on the patio for the summer, it can take the heat, but bring it back indoors when the temperature drops.
+If you put this tender ornamental out on the patio for the summer, it can take the heat.
+But bring it back indoors when the temperature drops.
 It won't tolerate frost.

 Soil: Peat moss-based mix, such as African violet potting mix.